atvs1478/sq/README.md

 Use the `squeezelite-esp32-I2S-4MFlash-sdkconfig.defaults` configuration file.

 ## Configuration
-To access NVS, in the webUI, go to credits and select "shows nvs editor"
+To access NVS, in the webUI, go to credits and select "shows nvs editor".
+Go into the NVS editor tab to change NFS parameters
 ### Buttons
 Buttons adre described using a JSON string with the following syntax
 ```